droglenc/NCNRS349/modules/CEX/MarkRecapture2_CEX1.md

 1. Marked individuals lose their mark (or tag) before the second sample.
 1. Marked and unmarked individuals suffer mortality (at the same rate) before the second sample.
 1. **M**arked, but not unmarked, individuals suffer mortality before the second sample.
-1. Unmarked, but not marked, individuals suffer mortality before the second sample.
+1. **Un**marked, but not marked, individuals suffer mortality before the second sample.
-1. **I**ndividuals recruit (or migrate) into the population between the first and second samples.
+1. Individuals recruit (or migrate) into the population between the first and second samples.
-1. Marked individuals show a higher catchability in the second sample (i.e., "trap happy") compared to unmarked individuals.
+1. **M**arked individuals show a higher catchability in the second sample (i.e., "trap happy") compared to unmarked individuals.
-1. Marked individuals show a lower catchability in the second sample (i.e., "trap shy") compared to unmarked individuals.
+1. **M**arked individuals show a lower catchability in the second sample (i.e., "trap shy") compared to unmarked individuals.
-1. Technicians do not notice some marked fish in the second sample.
+1. Technicians do not notice some **m**arked fish in the second sample.
-1. Marked fish are released next to the nets used to take the second sample.
+1. **M**arked fish are released next to the nets used to take the second sample.

 &nbsp;